nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 ### Get biography (GET /users/{username}/bio)

 NEW.
 Returns a string, the user's biography.

-### Update biography (PUT /users/{username}/bio)
+Update the biography through the IDM.

-NEW.
-Post body is a string, returns 204 "No Content".

 ### Get a list of all the users followed by a user (GET /users/{username}/follows/all)